 Setting aside the fact that many annual travel insurance companies try to sell you on relatively small and unimportant benefits, there are a few other reasons that you might not need overseas or multi-trip travel insurance, depending on your circumstances:

-First, you might already have enough travel insurance without even knowing it.
+1. You might already have enough travel insurance without even knowing it.

 How?
 Well here are some ways you may already have full or partial overseas travel insurance: